riscv-collab/riscv-gnu-toolchain/README.md

 There are a number of additional options that may be passed to configure.
 See './configure --help' for more details.

+#### Set default ISA spec version

+`--with-isa-spec=` can specify the default version of the RISC-V Unprivileged (formerly User-Level) ISA specification.

+Possible options are: `2.2`, `20190608` and `20191213`.

+The default version is `2.2`.

+More details about this option you can refer this post [RISC-V GNU toolchain bumping default ISA spec to 20191213](https://groups.google.com/a/groups.riscv.org/g/sw-dev/c/aE1ZeHHCYf4).

 #### Build with customized multi-lib configure.

 `--with-multilib-generator=` can specify what multilibs to build.
 The argument